 The most important thing is to be relevant and authentic.
-These two words should be at the top of your mind whenever you're on LinkedIn.
-It'll be obvious to everyone if you're only chasing clicks and likes.
+These two words should be at the top of your mind on LinkedIn.
+Everyone will see it if you're only chasing clicks and likes.
 You should also aim to become part of the community you want to reach, like a specific industry or group of companies.
 Focus on learning from what they say and build your expertise.

-Just like at a dinner party, the most popular person at the table is usually the best listener, and not the person who dominates every conversation.
-With this in mind, spending 15 minutes a day authentically engaging with your target community will pay off in the long run.
+Just like at a dinner party, the most popular person at the table is usually the best listener and not the person who dominates every conversation.
+With this in mind, spending 15 minutes daily authentically engaging with your target community will pay off in the long run.

-There are a couple of clear differences in the LinkedIn behaviour of top-performing sales reps and everyone else.
-If you want to make it into the top ranks, try to do the same.
+There are clear differences in the LinkedIn behaviour of top-performing sales reps and everyone else.
+If you want to reach the top ranks, try to do the same.

 Here's where it starts.
 LinkedIn users that prioritise their connections' needs and work to establish long-term relationships with them outperform the competition.
 But how do you put the buyer first?
 Focus on these areas to get going: